mdmjsh/FPR/write_up.md

 3. Bounded Primes

-For this problem the 'Sieve of Eratosthenes' is used to filter primes.
+For this problem the 'Sieve of Eratosthenes' is used to filter identify primes.
-Turner (1975) is attributed to defining a functional implementation of the Sieve.
+Turner (1975) is attributed to defining a functional implemention of the Sieve.
-In the Sieve algorithm, whenever a prime is identify all multiples of that prime can be removed ('sieved') out of the search space for possible primes, as it is known that they are divisible by at least the identified prime.
+In the Sieve algorithm, whenever a prime is identify all multiples of that prime can be removed ('sieved') out of the search space for possible primes, as it is known that they are divisable by the at least the identified prime.

-Turner's implementation has been shown to be suboptimal asymptotically (https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf).
+Turner's implemention has been shown to be suboptimal asymtopically (https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf).
-O'Neill (2009), brands the implementation as the 'unfaithful Sieve' arguing it is not an accurate translation of the Sieve as described by Eratosthenes (due to how the non-primes are eliminated immediately after primes are found, rather than lazily and starting from the primes' square and working back towards the prime (O'Neill (2009))).
+O'Neill (2009), brands the implemention as the 'unfaithful Sieve' arguing it is not an accurate translation of the Seive as described by Eratosthenes (due to how the non-primes are elimated immediately after primes are found, rather than lazily and starting from the primes' square and working back towards the prime (O'Neill (2009))).

-O'Neill instead presents the 'genuine Sieve of Eratosthenes' as follows, (n.b. this is slightly altered to handle x <= 1):
+O'Neill instead presents the 'genuine Seive of Eratosthenes' as follows, (n.b. this is slightly altered to handle x <= 1):

 \begin{code}
 primes = 2 : [x | x <- [3..], isPrime x]